SaxySam/Git_Instructions/README.md

 ***Ensure the C# Extension is installed in VSC if using for Unity***

-* VSC will automatically prompt you to install for the required extension when opening a Unity Project through VSC
+* VSC will automatically prompt you to install the required extension when opening a Unity Project through VSC

 * If you need to install the extensions manually, on the left-hand taskbar, select the *Extensions* icon (four squares) to open the Extensions window.
 Search for "C#" and "Unity", and install the verified extensions published by *Microsoft*
 * If you are having difficulties locating the correct extensions, the [*C# Extension*](https://marketplace.visualstudio.com/items?itemName=ms-dotnettools.csharp) and [*Unity Extension*](https://marketplace.visualstudio.com/items?itemName=VisualStudioToolsForUnity.vstuc) can be downloaded online by following these links